Does v. Bossier Parish School Board

 • Court U.S. District Court

-• Issues Discrimination in Name of Religion, Government-Supported Religion, Nontheist, Atheist, Humanist, Official Prayer, Schools and Learning, The Rights of Religious Minorities
+• Issues Fighting Discrimination, Nontheist, Atheist, Humanist, Official Prayer, Public Schools, Religious Minorities, The Rights of Religious Minorities

 The entire school system in Bossier Parish, Louisiana, was rife with violations of students’ rights not to have religion forced on them, such as official prayer at school events, mandatory school events held in churches, official prayer to open school-board meetings, faculty harassment of minority-religion and nontheist students, forced memorization of prayer in class, and proselytization and encouragement of religious practice through school athletic programs.